 Overtime Rules in Playoff Games

-- In Playoff games, if the game is tied after regulation time has expired, there will be an eight-minute, sudden-death period of 3 v 3 hockey (3 skaters and a goalie) with teams defending their home net (same net they defended in first and third periods) for the overtime period.
+- In Playoff games, if the game is tied after regulation time has expired, there will be an eight-minute, sudden-death period of 3 v 3 hockey (3 skaters and a goalie) with teams switching ends (ie same net as second period for a long change).
 There will not be an ice cleaning between regulation time and the overtime period.